theothersophie/slader-extension/README.md

 # Usage

-1. Download slader-extension zip and unzip
+1. Download slader-extension.zip then unzip

 or use